Gun control in the developed world: the United States needs to catch up

 Flash forward to 2020, when a 51-year-old resident of Nova Scotia killed 22 people before shooting himself.
 This prompted the Canadian government, headed by Justin Trudeau, to ban “assault-style firearms” in the country.

-Critics of Trudeau, however, were quick to point out that the perpetrator had illegally acquired the weapons he used.
-Overall, many countries have restricted or overall banned most firearms after one or two shooting sprees.
+Outside the United States and Canada, many countries have restricted or overall banned most firearms after one or two shooting sprees.

 In 1987, a mentally-disturbed 27-year-old man shot 16 people before killing himself in Hungerford, England.
 This prompted the British government to pass the Firearms (Amendment) Act of 1988, prohibiting the ownership of semi-automatic rifles in the United Kingdom.